 Should I use FileVault?

-If you are still using Mac with a hard drive, you will find a massive difference between FileVault-encrypted Mac and the older one.
+If you are still using a Mac with a hard drive, you will find a massive difference between FileVault-encrypted Mac and the older one.
 But before turning on FileVault, ensure your Mac is up to the mark.

-Consider Warning before using FileVault
+Consider warning before using FileVault

 - You should always know that the initial encryption and decryption process will take time.

-Lastly, you need to know that FileVault is whole-disk encryption that enables users to unlock the disk by entering their password.
+Lastly, you need to know that FileVault is a whole-disk encryption that enables users to unlock the disk by entering their password.

-How to turn on FileVault Encryption In macOS
+How to turn on FileVault encryption in macOS

 You can follow specific steps if you consider getting FileVault for disk encryption.